 Equally, it’s important to note that Uganda is home to more than half of these mountain gorillas, with Rwanda and the Democratic Republic of Congo sharing the other half.

-Mountain gorillas are classified as endangered by organisations such as the International Union for Conservation of Nature (IUCN) due to their low population worldwide.
+Mountain gorillas are classified as endangered by organizations such as the International Union for Conservation of Nature (IUCN) due to their low population worldwide.

 Commonly asked Uganda Rwanda gorilla safari questions

 What is the right time to see the gorillas in Uganda/Rwanda?

 Mountain Gorilla Tracking includes walking through dense woodland, steep hills, and mud-strewn roads in search of adorable mountain gorillas.
 This activity is more enjoyable than it seems.

 Uganda gorilla trekking or habituation experience can be done at any time of year however, the perfect time to go on a Uganda gorilla safari is just after the rainy season has finished, for a more satisfying experience.
 The countryside and gorilla parks are still stunningly green and less dusty at this time of year.

 The period of gorilla tracking in Uganda or Rwanda is determined by the gorilla family assigned to you; the activity can last anywhere from 2 hours to 8 hours.
 We suggest that you mentally and physically brace yourself for your gorilla trekking trip.